Finding International Communities in Japan

 Tokyo Expat Network is a Facebook group dedicated to helping expats struggling to adjust to life in Japan.

-Members ask questions on anything related to food all the way to dating.
-If you have something particularly sensitive to the point you don’t want to disclose your personal information, you can always post anonymously as well.
+Members ask questions on anything related to food to dating.
+If you have something particularly sensitive and don’t want to disclose your personal information, you can always post anonymously.

 The group has a long history of business-related posts, so be on the lookout for the “TEN Yellow Pages” — a list compiling foreigner-friendly businesses, restaurants, etc. around Japan.